utah-cs3550-fa24/assignments/hw2.md

 `profile.html`.
 You will need to add the same `class` to each cell in that column.
 (This is tedious now, but once we generate some of this HTML with templates, some of the code duplication will go away.)
 The header for that column should also be right-aligned.
+The other headers should be left-aligned.

 Now consider two pages that contain forms: the `submissions.html` page and the `login.html` page.